 What is Sugar Sand?

 Think of it like this: the maple sap you started with is really the maple tree’s food and along with lots of water, it contains natural minerals.
 As you boil off the water, these minerals become concentrated and form into niter.
-Pouring hot sap and syrup through proper sugarmaking filters before bottling will usually keep sugar sand out of the syrup.
+Pouring hot sap and syrup through proper sugarmaking filter before bottling will usually keep sugar sand out of the syrup (learn about more filtering here).
 This, of course, can be a challenge when you’re dealing with large batches of syrup and we really like the method one of our favorite sugarmakers uses.
 She suspends her final filters over a coffee pot -- you know the kind you see at graduations and church luncheons.
 This has two fabulous benefits: it keeps the syrup hot for bottling and it has an easy-to-use spout for pouring.
 To keep the best flavor, though, use a dedicated coffeemaker that has never had coffee in it.

 How to Avoid Niter.